csdms/bmi-tester/README.rst

 +++++++++++

-After downloading the *bmi-tester* source code, run the following from the project's top-level folder (the one that contains *setup.py*) to install into the current environment,
+After downloading the *bmi-tester* source code, run the following from the project's top-level folder (the one that contains *pyproject.toml*) to install into the current environment,

 .. code:: bash